 “For the communities in La Paz, whale sharks not only represent an important part of the ecosystem, but their arrival each year also brings tourism that benefits thousands of families.
 In order to guarantee the sustainable development of the region, it is crucial to protect these giants of the sea and their habitat,” says Luis Garduno, co-founder of RED Travel, a company dedicated to responsible eco-tourism in Mexico.
 “Authorities, scientists, and tour operators have been working largely on achieving this balance.
 Of course there is always room for improvement, but I believe interacting with wildlife in a restricted and protected manner has been one of the most important efforts in Mexico.”

-Before our snorkel, we had an in-depth briefing that went over the rules: swimmers aren’t allowed to approach from the front, and are absolutely not permitted to touch the whale sharks.
+Before we embarked on our snorkel, we had an in-depth briefing that went over the rules: Swimmers aren’t allowed to approach from the front, and are absolutely not permitted to touch the whale sharks.
 There is no baiting involved, and the encounters are purely passive.

-In season, a maximum of 14 tour boats are allowed for two and half hours to look for whale sharks, with no more than two boats following any one shark, and a total of five guests and one guide can be in the water at any given time.
-On our early morning trip, we were the only folks I saw out on the water, making for a truly magical experience and proving that the planet’s largest creatures and ones worth protecting.
+In season, a maximum of 14 tour boats are allowed to look for whale sharks.
+The excursions can go no longer than two and half hours, with no more than two boats following any one shark.
+A total of five guests and one guide can be in the water at any given time.
+On our early morning trip, we were the only folks I saw out on the water, making for a truly magical experience and proving that the planet’s largest creatures are worth protecting.